Cheney defiant after House GOP vote, says she'll do 'everything I can' to keep Trump from Oval Office

 "I do not," Cheney said Wednesday when asked if she felt betrayed.
 "I think that it is an indication of where the Republican Party is, and I think that the party is in a place that we've got to bring it back from."

-McCarthy and other House Republicans are set to hold a press conference later Wednesday morning to elaborate on the decision to remove Cheney.
-The party is expected to move in the coming days to install Rep. Elise Stefanik, R-N.Y., a staunch Trump defender, as the new conference chair.
+The GOP conference is expected to move in the coming days to install Rep. Elise Stefanik, R-N.Y., a staunch Trump defender, as the new conference chair.

 CLICK HERE TO GET THE FOX NEWS APP